Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 “Can you at least close the laptop while we eat?”

-“I missed three attestations this morning.
+“I missed three attestations this afternoon.
 I think the sync daemon failed.“

 “Your not speaking English again.”